geeksteam/CodeRules/React/Readme.md

 ## Components:

 ### Don't render to the body
-As Den mentioned in his blog [https://medium.com/@dan_abramov/two-weird-tricks-that-fix-react-7cf9bbdef375], render root component into `Body` will slow down your React application.
+As Den mentioned in his [Blog](https://medium.com/@dan_abramov/two-weird-tricks-that-fix-react-7cf9bbdef375), render root component into `Body` will slow down your React application.
 Render it to `Div id="root"` inside `Body`.

 ### Component declaration.